ch3riee/Security/README.md

 #### b) Authorization
 Our gateway service allows all microservices to customize their own authorization handling process.
 In order to gain access to user permissions, you must first decrypt the user JWT Token (Step a. of this section).
 Within this decrypted JWT token, you will find information on the user’s roles and permissions.
 Please use this data to create your own custom authorization validation service within your microservice, in order to enforce permissions.
 One possible way to do this is to use these permissions in creating your own security annotations. </br>
 ## BOOTSTRAPPING INITIAL DATA
-If you would like to bootstrap the initial Role, User, and Permission data for the database, please append/insert SQL commands into init.sql located at /settings/postgre/sql. </br>
+If you would like to bootstrap the initial Role, User, and Permission data for the database, please append/insert SQL commands into init.sql located at /settings/postgre/sql.
+The only required table is the Permission table since permissions are static due to the corresponding security annotations being static in the API code. </br>
 ## ADMIN API REFERENCE
 For detailed API reference please look at Reference.md file located within this repository. </br>
 ## JETTY REQUEST DIAGRAM